Khan/wonder-blocks/packages/wonder-blocks-core/components/unique-id-provider.md

 In all but the first render, the children are rendered with the same `IIdentifierFactory` instance, ensuring that the same calls will return the same identifiers.

-### No placeholder
+### mockOnFirstRender absent or false

-When no placeholder is provided, the `children` prop is used for rendering.
-However, the first call uses a server-side friendly identifier factory.
-Note that after the initial render, each re-render will give the same identifier.
+When no `mockOnFirstRender` is `false` (the default), the `children` prop is only called after the initial render.
+Each call provides the same identifier factory, meaning the same identifier gets returned.
+Try it below.

 ```jsx
 const {Body, HeadingSmall} = require("@khanacademy/wonder-blocks-typography");